JazzMaster/LazGFX/README.md

 YOU **MAY** use this code to serve any need- given the above named restrictions.<br>
 A copy of The Apache v2 license is hereby attached and legally binding.

----

-## Early Note

-A C dev for RasPi programming makes a point:

-	Drawing using the Bresenham's algorithms are faster then "doing it all by hand".

-An ellipse is just a "squashed circle" in one direction.

-### Render-Targets

-2D can use either GL or SDL.<br>
-3D MUST use OpenGL/GL ES

-MAY also use as a Software fallback(slow):

-(Errors or very old hardware ONLY should trip this.)

-        Framebuffer(No X11/RasPi)
-        WinAPI (needs a rewrite) / libX11 (primitives)

-### EXTERNAL LIBS warning:

-This UNIT API uses several external libs-

-		THIS IS HOW LINUX IS DESIGNED

-The location of which on Windows is completely unknown.
-(they could be anywhere-even missing-)

-As soon as Unice code is working- both windows and OSX code will see an overhaul.

-### Why is SDL here?

-Because OpenGL is BUGGED. <br>
-(I am missing sides of a cube for no reason.)

-SDL 1 and 2  "unified sources" included- for your pleasure programming.

-SDL2_AUDIO is encountering a random Pointer bug after failing somewhere .<br>
-(Im assuming it cant find the soundcard device.
-PortAudio/uos doesnt seem to have that problem.)

-I have found that SDL is scattered to the winds, and that developing for it -is hard- because of that.<br>
-But its good code to get started with.<Br>
-It will give you a basic idea what - and how- things work.

-OpenGL and SDL (in 3d) dont mix very well.

-You dont need SDL for input. <br>
-freeGLUT/OGL gives it to you.

-### Port status

-WIN32:

-		Win32 port is coming.
-		WinAPI port is lacking in the way X11 is dodgy...hmmmmmm I have DELPHI PASCLA GL book at my disposal.

-MAC:

-		How small of a rendering context do we have??
-(16MB? less?)

-		Seting up XCode is proving to be a R-PITA.

-		Lazarus is now available (it wasnt before) for Tiger+ versions of OSX 64/32 and Intel/PPC (quad binary) can be produced if compiled correctly (on SNOW LEOPARD)

-		OS9:
-			The Routines seem to be like an old version of DirectX This is a very very hard to find setup.

-Ubuntu:

-		has a serious FPC/Lazarus distribution flaw.

-		DO NOT INSTALL FPC or Lazarus from the OS repository for UBU 14 or 16.
-		(You have three "bleeding edge" svn packages to install instead.)

-		X11:

-			This is "CoreLibX11Primitives"- like WinAPI- but for unices.
-			Do not confuse this with XGL

-Castle /sceneGraph engine will install just fine from the repos for those interested.<br>
-With exception to OSX (or GNU Pascal)- gcc is not needed to be installed--but it wouldnt hurt.

 This unit (LazGraphics) SHOULD be ported to the same Languages that OpenGl supports, listed here: